jerbe/jim/README.md

   - [ ] Voice chat
   - [ ] Video chat
   - [ ] Mark messages as read
+  - [ ] Retract Chat Content
 - [x] Cannot chat if blocked by a friend
   - [x] Cannot chat if deleted by a friend
 - [x] Group Chat
   - [x] Send plain text